 Report the breaking of planning rules

-The role of the Planning Enforcement team is to deal with alleged breaches of planning that are reported by members of the public, councillors or other departments of the council.
+The role of the Planning Enforcement team is to deal with alleged breaches of planning regulations that are reported by members of the public, councillors or other departments of the council.

+Local planning authorities have discretion to take enforcement action, when they regard it as expedient to do so having regard to the development plan and any other material considerations.
 The council's decision to take enforcement action is discretionary and each decision to do so has to be justified as ‘proportionate' and ‘expedient'.
 This means that any action must be appropriate to the amount of harm caused by the alleged breach.
 Planning enforcement action cannot be taken simply because there has been a breach, particularly where this results in limited or no harm to local amenity

 The Planning Enforcement team can consider issues including: